nyu-web-design/course-materials/course-administration/automated-grading.md

 1. Move the executable file you download to a directory that is already included in your system’s `PATH` variable.
 You can see which directories are on your system’s `PATH` by opening up a command line window (i.e. Terminal on Mac or `cmd` on Windows) and typing `echo $PATH` (Mac) or `echo %PATH%` (Windows).
 Mac users can most likely safely place the file into `/usr/local/bin`.
 Windows users can probably place it into `C:\Windows\system32`

 1. Install [Python](https://www.python.org/downloads/) if you don’t already have it, and then install [pytest](https://docs.pytest.org/en/6.2.x/getting-started.html).
-You can install `pytest` from the command line by running `pip3 install -U pytest` or `pip install -U pytest`.
+You can install `pytest` from the command line by running `pip install -U pytest`.

 1. Open a student's repository in [Visual Studio Code](https://code.visualstudio.com), open the integrated Terminal within VSCode, and run the command, `pytest`.
 This should show you how many tests passed and how many failed.